 Although more common for countertops, backsplashes, and walls, mosaic glass tiles on floors can imbue a room with a sense of lavish luxury.
 Invoking the elegance of an upscale spa, these luminous tiles can elevate the style and sophistication of any space.
 However, they can be a costly option and maintenance may be difficult in high traffic areas, so this is not the right flooring for every application.
 It’s important to understand the characteristics of the material before you make a decision.

-These tiles can come in virtually any size and are available in standard as small as 1/2 x 1/2 inch.
+These tiles can come in virtually any size and are available in standard as small as 1/2 by 1/2 inch.
 Squares and rectangles are the most common shapes, but specialty tiles come in a variety of forms.
 Some installations will combine glass mosaics with other types of tiles, such as metal or stone, using the glass as accent pieces.

 - Elegant design: Probably the biggest benefit of using mosaic glass in a flooring application is the beauty that can be achieved with a proper installation.
 You have a choice between solid and multicolored tiles, which can then be arranged in simple or intricate patterns.
 Some stores will also sell repeating patterns, which can be used to create complex pictures and designs.